HSF/hsf.github.io/organization/_posts/2021/2021-11-25-coordination.md

 ### Mandates for 2022

 We have started to think about WG convenerships for 2022.
-For WG convenors, please let Benedikt know your plans.
+For WG conveners, please let Benedikt know your plans.

 - Normally WG conveners serve for 2 years, by mutual agreement (but this is not set in stone).
 - Most conveners want to continue; some would make space for younger replacements if there are any.